Axect/SplineLR/README.md

 ## Dependencies

-This project uses the following Rust crates:
+This project uses the following dependencies:

-- `std`: For basic operations and constants.
-- `peroxide`: For mathematical operations and plotting.
+- `peroxide`: For mathematical operations and plotting. (for plot feature, we need two python libraries: matplotlib & scienceplots)

 ## Key Features